-In an effort to enhance coordination between public and private housing and social services agencies, Broward County continues to foster and maintaining affordable housing efforts countywide.
+In an effort to enhance coordination between public and private housing and social services agencies, the City of Weston relies on Broward County and its continuation to foster and maintaining affordable housing efforts countywide.
 This includes coordination among all providers which is essential to improving the conditions and addressing service gaps for Broward County residents.
 Actions planned to enhance coordination between public and private housing and social service agencies include:

-- Award CDBG funds to eligible projects for housing activities. - Encourage agencies to work together to leverage resources to the fullest extent. - •Continue working with the County and other agencies to address issues of poverty and homelessness. - Continue to attend and be involved in meetings, events and training opportunities for housing and social service agencies. - Continue to conduct outreach at public events on fair housing.
+- Award CDBG funds to eligible projects for housing activities. - Encourage agencies to work together to leverage resources to the fullest extent. - •Continue working with the County and other agencies to address issues of poverty and homelessness. - •Continue to attend and be involved in meetings, events and training opportunities for housing and social service agencies. - Continue to conduct outreach at public events on fair housing.